csev/cc4e/book/chap05.md

 The length in storage is thus one more than the number of characters between the double quotes.

-Perhaps the most common occurrence of string constants is as argu­ments to functions, as in
+Perhaps the most common occurrence of string constants is as arguments to functions, as in

     printf("hello, world\n");

-When a character string like this appears in a program, access to it is through a character pointer; what  `printf` receives is a pointer to the char­acter array.
+When a character string like this appears in a program, access to it is through a character pointer; what  `printf` receives is a pointer to the character array.

 Character arrays of course need not be function arguments.
 If `message` is declared as